-iPhone 14, iPhone 14 Pro, and iPhone 14 Pro owners are complaining about a variety of bugs and performance issues.
-Fortunately, there are ways to fix many of these problems.
+iPhone 14, iPhone 14 Plus, iPhone 14 Pro, and iPhone 14 Pro Max owners are complaining about a variety of bugs and performance issues.
+Fortunately, there are ways to quickly fix many of these problems.

-If you run into issues on your new iPhone, there’s a good chance you’ll be able to fix the problem, or problems, before Apple pushes new iOS 16 software or you’re forced to get in touch with Apple customer support.
+If you run into issues on your iPhone 14, there’s a good chance you’ll be able to fix the problem(s) before Apple pushes new software or you’re forced to get in touch with Apple customer support.

 How to Fix iPhone 14 Battery Life Problems